-In summary, our empirical results strongly support the proposition that: i) in terms of the level of social complexity, millet hotspots began to diverge as early as 6,000BCE, while rice hotspots caught up around 4,000BCE; ii) in terms of the presence and features of complex societies, millet hotspots had more (larger, and more long-lasting) complex societies and cultural heterogeneity; and iii) within millet hotspots, it was in cells that adopted agriculture earlier (and had higher productivity) where early states using semi-partial R-squares, which were computed to show the share of the total variation in the outcome variable that is uniquely associated with an independent variable after removing any common variation with other controls in the regression.
-As shown in Table C.1, millet hotspots and years since the adoption of agriculture have the largest semi-partial R-squared in the analysis.
-In particular, the unique variation associated with the two variables explains between 1.5-2 times as much as the unique variation associated with all other controls combined in the full specifications (column (5) and (11).
+In summary, our empirical results strongly support the proposition that: i) in terms of the level of social complexity, millet hotspots began to diverge as early as 6,000 BCE, while rice hotspots caught up around 4,000 BCE; ii) in terms of the presence and features of complex societies, millet hotspots had more (larger, and more long-lasting) complex societies and cultural heterogeneity; and iii) within millet hotspots, it was in cells that adopted agriculture earlier (and had higher productivity) where the earliest state-building took place.
+These conditions provided fertile ground for the emergence of the first state in eastern Asia.